hbctraining/Training-modules/Visualization_in_R/lessons/tidyverse_data_wrangling.md

 ## Tidyr

-Tidyverse defines 'tidy data' as having:
+The purpose of Tidyr is to have well-organized or tidy data, which Tidyverse defines as having:

-1. Each variable is in a column
+1. Each variable in a column
-2. Each observation is in a row
+2. Each observation in a row
-3. Each value is a cell
+3. Each value as a cell

-The purpose of Tidyr is to help achieve that goal.
-There are two main functions in Tidyr, which allow for conversion between long data format and wide data format.
-Depending on the downstream use of the data will determine which format is required.
+There are two main functions in Tidyr, `gather()` and `spread()`.
+These functions allow for conversion between long data format and wide data format.
+The downstream use of the data will determine which format is required.

 `gather()`
 --------

 The `gather()` function changes a wide data format into a long data format.
-This function is often helpful when using 'ggplot2' to get all of the values to plot into a single column.
+This function is particularly helpful when using 'ggplot2' to get all of the values to plot into a single column.

-To use the function, you need to give the columns in the data frame you would like to gather together as a single column.
+To use this function, you need to give the columns in the data frame you would like to gather together as a single column.
 Then, provide a name to give the column where all of the column names will be present using the `key` argument, and the name to give the column where all of the values will be present using the `value` argument.

 ```r
 gathered <- normalized_counts %>%